willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 * Insert 2 AA batteries into each controller.
 Don’t put the battery cover back on yet.
 * Press and hold the Windows button for 2 seconds to turn on each controller.
 They’ll buzz when they turn on.
 * Put the controllers in pairing mode.
-The pairing button is inside the battery compartment.
+The pairing button is inside the battery compartment (see this [image](set-up-windows-mixed-reality.md#pair-your-motion-controllers-with-your-pc)).
 Press and hold it until the controller lights start flashing.
 * On your PC, go to **Settings > Devices > Bluetooth & other devices**, then to **Add Bluetooth or other device > Bluetooth**.
 When the controllers appear, select them to pair.